risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-cluster-plan.md

 slug: /choose-a-cluster-plan
 ---

-When creating a cluster, you can choose a cluster plan and configure cluster resources according to your needs.
+You can choose a cluster plan and configure cluster resources according to your needs when creating a cluster.

 Select the plan below to see the details.